AI in Design & Marketing

 Local SEO for Voice: “Near Me” Searches

-Many voice searches are looking for local information.
+Many voice searches are conducted to find local information.
 AI can help optimise your local SEO strategy to capture these “near me” voice searches.

 AI in Customer Experience: Creating Memorable Moments

 Marketing is about creating great customer experiences.
-AI is helping brands do this in ways that were never before possible.
+AI is helping brands achieve this in ways that were previously impossible.

 Predictive Customer Service: Solving Problems Before They Happen